dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

 ~~~
 Formal class 'dgCMatrix' [package "Matrix"] with 6 slots
-  ..@ i       : int [1:104677042] 15 19 36 38 40 61 66 67 70 93 ...
+  ..@ i       : int [1:156085739] 15 19 36 38 40 61 66 67 70 93 ...
-  ..@ p       : int [1:45058] 0 3264 6449 9729 13446 16990 20054 23142 26419 29563 ...
+  ..@ p       : int [1:70389] 0 3264 6449 9729 13446 16990 20054 23142 26419 29563 ...
-  ..@ Dim     : int [1:2] 31053 45057
+  ..@ Dim     : int [1:2] 31053 70388
   ..@ Dimnames:List of 2
   .. ..$ : chr [1:31053] "Xkr4" "Gm1992" "Gm37381" "Rp1" ...
-  .. ..$ : chr [1:45057] "AAACGAATCCACTTCG-2" "AAAGGTACAGGAAGTC-2" "AACTTCTGTCATGGCC-2" "AATGGCTCAACGGTAG-2" ...
+  .. ..$ : chr [1:70388] "AAACGAATCCACTTCG-2" "AAAGGTACAGGAAGTC-2" "AACTTCTGTCATGGCC-2" "AATGGCTCAACGGTAG-2" ...
-  ..@ x       : num [1:104677042] 1 1 1 2 1 6 1 1 2 1 ...
+  ..@ x       : num [1:156085739] 1 1 1 2 1 6 1 1 2 1 ...
   ..@ factors : list()
 ~~~
 {: .output}

 We can see that the formal class name is a "dgCMatrix".
 There are two long vectors of integers which encode the positions of non-zero values.
 The gene names and cell barcodes are stored in character vectors and the non-zero values are an integer vector.
 This class saves space by not allocating memory to store all of the zero values.

 Let's look at small portion of `counts`.
 We will create a tile plot indicating which values are non-zero for the first 100 cells and genes in rows 400 to 600.
 For historical reasons, R plots the rows along the X-axis and columns along the Y-axis.
 We will transpose the matrix so that genes are on the Y-axis, which reflects the way in which we normally look at this matrix.

 ~~~
-image(1:100, 400:600, t(as.matrix(counts[400:600,1:100]) > 0), xlab = 'Cells', ylab = 'Genes')
+image(1:100, 400:600, t(as.matrix(counts[400:600,1:100]) > 0),
+      xlab = 'Cells', ylab = 'Genes')
 ~~~
 {: .language-r}

 <img src="../fig/rmd-03-counts_image-1.png" alt="plot of chunk counts_image" width="612" style="display: block; margin: auto;" />

 In the tile plot above, each row represents one gene and each column represents one cell.
 Red indicates non-zero values and yellow indicates zero values.
 As you can see, most of the matrix consists of zeros (yellow tiles) and hence is called 'sparse'.
 You can also see that some genes are expressed in most cells, indicated by the horizontal red lines, and that some genes are expressed in very few cells.

 What proportion of genes have zero counts in all samples?
-To answer this question, we will get the mean of the number of zeros in the first 10,000 cells.
-We will no

 ~~~
 gene_sums <- data.frame(gene_id = rownames(counts),
-                        sums    = rowSums(counts))
+                        sums    = Matrix::rowSums(counts))
 sum(gene_sums$sums == 0)
 ~~~
 {: .language-r}